Enterprise Social Media API, Exportable Reports, and Agent Workflows

 - Apaya’s team reviews the use case for fit, scope, and security implications.

-- Apaya delivers the integration as an enterprise plan deliverable, such as a webhook addition, analytics export, asset import, internal tool sync, or custom endpoint.
+- Apaya delivers the integration as an enterprise plan deliverable, such as a webhook addition, analytics export, PDF/CSV/Markdown report export, asset import, internal tool sync, agent workflow, or custom endpoint.

 - The integration runs against tenant-scoped or brand-scoped access with platform-level audit records.